noampetrank/Ubuntu-Setup-Scripts/README.md

 6.8.2.
 Now you can install older build tools versions.
 Install 24.0.1, 25.0.2 and 25.0.3
 6.9.
 Press OK, accept, and wait for the long download to finish
 6.10.
 Go to File -> Open -> BugatoneAudioServerService (`~/Bugatone-Space/projects/android_apps/BugatoneAudioServerService`), and under the tools menu, press the button to create a desktop shortcut for android studio
 6.11.
 Go to File -> Project Structure and set the Android NDK location to where we downloaded it (`/opt/android-ndk-r11c`)
-7. Make sure you can compile BugatoneAudioServerService in android studio - Click on the green hummer.
+7.1.
+Make sure you can compile BugatoneAudioServerService in android studio - Click on the green hammer.
+7.2.
+Make sure you can export a version `./make.py android -x some_directory`
 8. Open CLion and update the compiler settings to be as following: